Skip to main content

 Allergic Rhinitis (Hay Fever) and Sinusitis

 Effective allergic rhinitis treatments are available from pharmacies and include sinus rinses or sprays, antihistamines, corticosteroid (anti-inflammatory) nasal sprays and combination nasal sprays that contain corticosteroid and antihistamine.
-If these treatments don't control symptoms, allergen immunotherapy may be prescribed by a doctor, after allergy testing to confirm allergens that are causing symptoms.
+If these treatments don't control symptoms, allergen immunotherapy (desensitisation) may be prescribed by a doctor, after allergy testing confirms which allergens are causing symptoms.
+Allergen minimisation can also help reduce symptoms due to allergic rhinitis or asthma.

 Fast Facts